 Unfortunately, the only way to correct a bunion completely is through surgery.
 Your doctor will recommend this if your bunion is interfering severely with the quality of your life and causing you a lot of pain.
 But even after surgery, 15% of bunions have been known to return.6 So what are your options if you don’t want to go down that road?
 Several non-invasive and natural ways can help treat the pain or discomfort caused by bunions.

 - Switch to low-heeled shoes that are wide enough for your toes.
 This not only prevents the problem from aggravating but also often sorts it out.

 - Using foam, felt, or gel bunion pads can stop your shoe from rubbing against your foot and protect the bunion.

 - Some devices can help improve the alignment of the bones in your feet.
 For instance, bunion splints which go over the top of your big toe can straighten its alignment while toe spacers can separate your first and second toes.
 7

-Strengthen The Foot
+2. Strengthen The Foot With Exercise

-Strengthening certain muscles in the foot and calf – which keep the arch of the foot from rolling inward, and support body weight as well as forward motion – can reduce pain and improve ease of movement in people with bunions.
-Three simple exercises can help:
+Strengthening certain muscles in the foot and calf – which keep the arch of the foot from rolling inward, and support body weight as well as forward motion –

 - Short foot exercise: Shorten your foot by raising the arch of your feet, without curling your toes or lifting the heels.